 If a child's behaviour becomes a problem the Team Leader asks the Virgers to find the parent/s in the Cathedral to take charge of their child.

 At Communion the Team Leader and Assistant bring the children to the Cathedral Floor and the parents take charge of them.

-The Sunday School leaders report to Canon Julie Gittoes.
+The Sunday School leaders report to the Dean.